code-at-the-edge/curriculum-materials/content/learning/html/teaching.md

 #### Activity: Changing the look of text

-Brief intro to changing the appearance of text using **strong** and _emphasis_.
+Brief intro to changing the appearance of text using **<strong>**, _<em>_ and <mark><mark></mark>.
 These tags are in an activity at the beginning of the second session.

-#### Activity: Changing the look of text

 #### Activity: Making a list of holiday foods

+This short activity introduces the `<ul>` and `<li>` tags, and asks the students to add a list of favourite foods to their short web pag page.

 #### Activity: Classroom Tags

+Offline activity: tag "elements" in the classroom using sticky notes.
+This offline activity, modelled on Mozilla's "HTML Thimble Tag" (see below), is intended to reinforce the tag/element concepts and to help students think about a web page as an object that they "build" from component elements.

 ## Resources